Introduction

 Making requests

 This request enriches one input object.
-The pipe people:workemail:waterfall@1
+The pipe person:workemail:waterfall@1

 adds a field called work_email to your input objects.
 You can find all available enrichments in the pipe catalog.